ecmwf-projects/c3s2-eqc-quality-assessment/README.md

 > \[!WARNING\]
 > Please note that this repository is used for development and review, so quality assessments should be considered work in progress until they are merged into the main branch

+> \[!NOTE\]\
+> If anything is unclear with the templates, or if you encounter any problems, please report them at [GH164](https://github.com/ecmwf-projects/c3s2-eqc-quality-assessment/issues/164).

 ## Quick start

 To install pre-commit: